VirtuosArs/ARSJSApp/README.md

 ## How to Run

 * In order to see the website you just need to open the `index.html` file in your browser.
-* If you dont have the json data you can use the sample data in `birthdays.json`.
+* If you dont have the json data you can use the sample data in `birthdays.json` or copy the data by clicking on the `Copy to clipboard` button.
 Sample json data format
 [
     {